hazelcast/hazelcast/docs/design/security/02-jet-job-security.md

 ### Upload Permission

-Jet jobs, by design, uploads the custom code written by the user to the server and runs it on the server side.
-User can do whatever he wants in this code.
-For example, user can get the member instance using `Hazelcast#getAllHazelcastInstances` and update a map bypassing the permission mechanism.
+Jet jobs, by design, upload the custom code written by the user to the server and run it on the server side.
+The user can do whatever he wants in this code.
+For example, he can get the member instance using `Hazelcast#getAllHazelcastInstances` and update a map bypassing the permission mechanism.